decentralized-identity/bbs-signature/draft-bbs-signatures.md

 * A pairing-friendly elliptic curve, plus associated functionality given in Section 1.4.

 * hash, a hash function that MUST be a secure cryptographic hash function.
-For security, hash MUST output at least `ceil(log2(q))` bits, where q is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.
+For security, hash MUST output at least `ceil(log2(r))` bits, where r is the order of the subgroups G1 and G2 defined by the pairing-friendly elliptic curve.
 See [encoding of elements to be hashed](#encoding-of-elements-to-be-hashed) for details on how the inputs to the function must be encoded.

 * xof, a cryptographically secure extendable-output function like SHAKE128 or SHAKE256. xof outputs any desirable amount of bytes using the `.read(int)` method.
 See [Encoding of elements to be hashed](#encoding-of-elements-to-be-hashed) for details on how the inputs to the function must be encoded.